mandakan/life-compass/user_stories/user_story_5_1_define_design_principles.md

 - How should the design guidelines be documented and distributed to ensure consistency across design and development teams?
 Document in CONVENTIONS.md and create example pages/views/components.
 - Should we include design tokens (e.g., for colors, spacing, typography) as part of the design system?
 If so, what standards should these adhere to?
 I don't know as I'm not familiar with design.
 Give me your best suggestion based on best-practices for a small project like this.
 - What responsive breakpoints should be defined to ensure optimal layout across various devices?
 Use tailwind defaults.
+- Should we provide guidelines for interactive states (e.g., hover, focus, active) to ensure consistency in user experience and accessibility?